VolodyaKEK/GodotConsole/README.md

 - Add Console.connect_node(self) in _ready on nodes which have acceptable commands

 # Acceptable command
-Acceptable command is any function if there is variable named as that function with "_help" at end
+Acceptable command is any function if there is variable named as that function with "_help" at the end

 # Usage example
 ```gdscript